PIE offers two types of Teaching Training Recognition (general and advanced) that graduate students may earn.

 A Teaching Philosophy Statement (no more than one page - single spaced, 12 point font).
 It is likely that you will be asked for such a statement at some point in your career.
 The statement is usually a one page document that provides a clear, concise account of your teaching approach, methods, and expertise.
 Each statement should be unique.

-3. Submit Report - save the entire file with your last name_report (example: jones_report) and submit as an assignment on the 2016 TA Orientation organization Blackboard site.
-Click here for self-enrollment instructions.
+3. Submit Report - save the entire file with your last name_report (example: jones_report) and submit as an assignment on the 2017 TA Orientation organization Canvas site.
+To enroll to the conference Canvas site, click on this link: https://fsu.instructure.com/enroll/EKMYT3 and follow the instructions.
+Your report will be due by 11:59pm on Friday, September 8th, 2017.

 ***If you receive a R (revise) for your original submission, you can revise it and submit it again.